joeypiccola/DFSConfig/README.md

 }
 ```

-With our domain-based DFS root create a namespace folder with a target
+Create a namespace folder with a target
 ```powershell
 xDFSNamespaceFolder DFSNamespaceFolder_docs
 {